nf-core/rnaseq/docs/usage.md

 ### `--trim_nextseq [int]`

 This enables the option --nextseq-trim=3'CUTOFF within Cutadapt in Trim Galore, which will set a quality cutoff (that is normally given with -q instead), but qualities of G bases are ignored.
 This trimming is in common for the NextSeq- and NovaSeq-platforms, where basecalls without any signal are called as high-quality G bases.

+## Ribosomal RNA removal
+If rRNA removal is desired (for example, metatranscriptomics), add the following command line parameters.

+### `--remove_rRNA`
+Instructs to use SortMeRNA to remove reads related to ribosomal RNA (or any patterns found in the sequences defined by `--rRNA_database_manifest`).

+### `--save_nonrRNA_reads`
+By default, non-rRNA FastQ files will not be saved to the results directory.
+Specify this flag (or set to true in your config file) to copy these files when complete.

+### `--rRNA_database_manifest`
+By default, rRNA databases in github [`biocore/sortmerna/rRNA_databases`](https://github.com/biocore/sortmerna/tree/master/rRNA_databases) are used.
+Here the path to a text file can be provided that contains paths to fasta files (one per line) that will be used for database creation for SortMeRNA instead of the default ones.
+Consequently, similar reads to these sequences will be removed.

 ## Library Prep Presets